OrionExplorer/dcpam/README.md

   * Manage data sources.
   * Configure ETL processes.
   * Manage DCPAM BI users.
+* DCPAM LCS (Live Component State):
+  * Current running ETL processes:
+    * which one?
+    * what system?
+    * for how long?
+    * which node?
+  * Current running WDS queries:
+    * total size of cached data
+    * which users run queries?
+    * which node?
+  * Size of Warehouse databases:
+    * which node?
+* DCPAM Monitoring (web application for DCPAM LCS).
 * Data sources:
   * XML
   * LDAP